 The archival ad’s appearance in Mad Men created major brand lift for Coca-Cola, Forbes reported.

-It’s hard to lift brand awareness — familiarity with a brand’s values, imagery and products — higher than 100 percent.
-But brand lift can signal a rise in other top-of-funnel metrics too.
+It’s hard to lift brand awareness, but brand lift can signal a rise in other top-of-funnel metrics too.

 For Coca-Cola, the brand lift following its Mad Men feature brought about an increase in what Amobee Brand Intelligence calls “consumption” — digital views of Coca-Cola’s name and brand across more than 600,000 top websites, including social media sites.